 Confession time: Potty training or lack thereof is probably the most disliked parts of parenting for me.

 Two were fairly easy to train at least in comparison to their siblings and Dasha arrived potty trained (Thank you God!).
-The rest.....well suffice to say were low achievers at art of using a toilet.
+The rest.....well suffice to say were low achievers at the art of using a toilet.

 Autism and/or Down syndrome can really affect the way a child feels about bodily functions.
 They either go hog wild and embrace, touch, play, throw, smear... you get the idea...with what we find offensive in every single aspect.
-Or you have the ones who are oblivious to it all and wouldn't care if they lived in diapers, Pull-ups or underwear for the rest of their life just as long as someone else deals with the mess.
+Or you have the ones who are oblivious to it all and wouldn't care if they lived in diapers, Pull-ups or underwear for the rest of their life just as long as someone else dealt with the mess.
 They really just don't give a crap.
 We, the parents or the caretakers, go off the deep end losing our minds trying break the disgusting cycle of the aforementioned while we do the dirty work for the latter.

 Lily has been "pee-trained" for awhile now.
 It took a Fisher Price musical potty for it to click in her mind what peeing was all about.
 She needed to figure out the connection of the sensation of full bladder and needing to go to the potty and pee.
 The problem was she really didn't care and it took months with a lot of stern voices and then elated cheering to see any results.
 Candy, cookies, stickers or other incentives didn't work with Lily.

 Once she became pee-trained, she then started using her nighttime Goodnites as her poop diaper.
 We couldn't get her to achieve a BM in the toilet so she had no concrete visual experience to go off of for a long while until surprise one day she did it.
 I'm pretty sure I announced it on Facebook and most likely everyone within a mile radius heard my shout of joy that first time it happened.
 Sadly afterwards, it was hit or miss on using the toilet since she still favored using her Goodnite diaper at night for poop time.